Chinchilla Corner is reader-supported, if you purchase any products through the links below we may receive a small commission. Learn more

-Chinchillas don’t have a scent.
-Their poop doesn’t either.
-Another reason you aren’t going to train your chinchilla to defecate in a box.
+Chinchillas poop up to two hundred and fifty times a day, so they don’t have time to get to the box each time they poop.
+Chinchillas don’t have a scent and their poop doesn’t either.
+This is another reason you aren’t going to train your chinchilla to defecate in a litter box.
 There is no scent to lead them to the spot each time.

-So, how do you get your chinchilla to use a litter box?
-First, keep in mind that not all chinchillas will take to this training no matter how hard you try with them.
-Others are willing and happy to use their box.
 Young chinchillas will be easier to train than older chinchillas.
 Your baby chinchilla should be at least six weeks old before potty training.
 They need time to gain control of their bladder.
-Don’t start potty training your chinchilla the first day you get them.
-They need time to adjust to their new surroundings.

 Why Potty Train My Chinchilla?

 - It helps keep the cost of bedding down.
-You won’t have to change it as often if your chinchilla uses a box.
+You won’t have to change the bedding as often if your chinchilla uses a litter box.

-- The first thing you want to do is place the litter pan.
-Put it in a corner or other area your chinchilla frequents for a bathroom, away from their food and water.
+- The first thing you want to do is place the litter pan in the cage.
+Put it in a specific place such as a corner or another area your chinchilla frequents for a bathroom, away from their food and water.

-- When you clean the cage, make sure to keep a small number of soaked wood shavings if your chinchilla hasn’t started using the box regularly.
+- When you clean the cage, make sure to keep a small number of soaked wood shavings if your chinchilla hasn’t started using the litter box regularly.
 You’ll also want to add cleaning the litter pan to your cleaning routine.
-Once it’s cleaned, add fresh litter if needed and soaked shavings.
+Once it’s cleaned, add clean litter if needed and soaked shavings.

 These are the basic steps to take to train your chinchilla to use a litter pan.
 Remember, your chinchilla is an individual and has behaviors specific to only it.
 You’ll want to consider that when potty training your chinchilla.

-Some Tips to Make Training Easier
+Tips to Make Training Easier

 If your chinchilla urinates in only one or two spots they will be easier to train.
 You can place your chinchilla into the pan if you happen to notice them going or getting ready to go potty in a different spot.
 Doing so can reinforce the idea that the pan is to pee in.

-- As your chinchilla gets used to their new litter box, you can gradually cut back on wood shavings for bedding.
+As your chinchilla gets used to their new litter box, you can gradually cut back on wood shavings for bedding.
 You can use fleece pads in place of this if you need the floors of your cage covered.
 Fewer wood shavings mean smaller places to pee.

-There you have it, how to train your chinchilla to use a litter box.
-Chinchillas are smart little rodents and can train to use a pan to urinate.
-Remember, though, that they won’t be able to defecate in a box.
-That isn’t something that will work.
-Start your chinchilla as young as possible on the potty training route.
 Older chinchillas can learn this, but it will be harder, especially if they are used to peeing all over the cage.
 Those that use one spot or even two will have an easier time adjusting to using the pan.
-Do you have a story or tips on potty training your chinchilla?
-Let us know with a comment below.